SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 If the CDR of a cons points to the following object, TUNIX Lisp converts it into a compressed cons with the CDR left out.
 SETCDR will issue an error when passed a compressed cons.

-Compression is only done if function GC has been called by the user to get around problems building lists, because that required being able to set the CDR.
+To avoid that to happen, compression is only done if function GC has been called by the user, or if there is less heap left than specified by GC\_AFTER\_LOAD\_THRESHOLD, which is 2048 bytes by default.